World in Union

 "World in Union" is a theme song for the Rugby World Cup.
+The song's lyrics are by Charlie Skarbek, set to the melody "Thaxted" by Gustav Holst.

+Skarbek was commissioned to write the song by World Rugby (then the International Rugby Football Board) for the 1991 Rugby World Cup, held in England.
+It was first performed by New Zealand soprano Kiri Te Kanawa, and has since been performed and recorded by various other musicians.

-Its melody is "Thaxted", from the middle section of "Jupiter, the Bringer of Jollity", a movement from Gustav Holst's The Planets, and was originally adapted by Holst for its use in the British/Anglican patriotic hymn, "I Vow to Thee, My Country", using words by Sir Cecil Spring Rice.
+The song's melody, "Thaxted", was originally written in 1914 as the middle section of "Jupiter, the Bringer of Jollity", a movement from Holst's orchestral suite The Planets.
+Although the melody was originally wordless, it was later adapted as a hymn tune by Holst for its use in the 1921 British/Anglican patriotic hymn, "I Vow to Thee, My Country", using words by Sir Cecil Spring Rice.
+The melody has subsequently been paired with numerous other religious texts and secular lyrics.

 Kiri Te Kanawa version

-New Zealand operatic soprano Kiri Te Kanawa recorded the first version of this song for the 1991 Rugby World Cup.
+Kiri Te Kanawa recorded the first version of this song for the 1991 Rugby World Cup.
 Her version peaked at No. 4 on the UK Singles Chart, No. 5 in Ireland, and No. 10 in New Zealand.